vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 This guide explains how to write Vistle modules that can be run on the GPU.
 It assumes you are familiar with the [basics on how to write a Vistle module](implementation-basics.md).

-Vistle makes use of the portable toolkit [VTK-m](https://m.vtk.org/) which allows running scientific visualization algorithms on various devices, including GPUs, and is designed to keep data transfers between devices at a minimum.
+Vistle makes use of the portable toolkit [VTK-m](https://m.vtk.org/) (Bolstad et al., 2023[^vtkm]) which allows running scientific visualization algorithms on various devices, including GPUs, and is designed to keep data transfers between devices at a minimum.

 ## Overview
 - [The VtkmModule Class](#the-vtkmmodule-class)